orientechnologies/orientdb-docs/Security-Config.md

 ### ODefaultPasswordAuthenticator
 *ODefaultPasswordAuthenticator* supports an additional "users" property which contains an array of user objects.
-Each user object must contain "user" and "resource" properties.
+Each user object must contain "username" and "resource" properties.
 An optional "password" property is also permitted if authentication using a password is required.

 Each user object can be used for authorization of the specified resources as well as authentication, if a password is present.